xuri/excelize-doc/en/workbook.md

 func (f *File) SetActiveSheet(index int)
 ```

-SetActiveSheet provides a function to set default active worksheet of XLSX by given index.
-Note that active index is different with the index that got by function [`GetSheetMap`](sheet.md#GetSheetMap), and it should be greater than `0` and less than total worksheet numbers.
+SetActiveSheet provides a function to set the default active sheet of the workbook by a given index.
+Note that the active index is different from the ID returned by function [`GetSheetMap`](sheet.md#GetSheetMap).
+It should be greater or equal to 0 and less than the total worksheet numbers.

 ## Get active sheet index {#GetActiveSheetIndex}